Having an employee reward and recognition platform is the single best thing you can do for your company.

 Senior management should advocate it

 The supervisors, managers, and senior management should promote the use of the program and subsequently use it frequently.
-It will help to portray a scene where employees take the R&R program seriously because their manager is placing value on it.
+It will help portray a scene where employees take the R&R program seriously because their manager is placing value.

 Align it with the company culture

-If you want to see positive results, then the most certain way to do so is to align the program with the company culture.
-By doing so, you ensure that not only you retain your present employees but are also able to attract the top performers.
+If you want to see positive results, then the surest way to do so is to align the program with the company culture.
+By doing so, you ensure that not only do you retain your present employees but are also able to attract the top performers.

 6. Measure And Revisit